Alan Fletcher (actor): Musical career

-In 2013, Fletcher released a Christmas single, If You Want A Happy Christmas, on which he collaborated with The Pacific Belles.
+In 2013, Fletcher released a Christmas single, "If You Want A Happy Christmas", on which he collaborated with The Pacific Belles.

 Photography and travel

 In 2018, Fletcher combined his interests in travel and photography in a reality television program Photo Number 6.
 Fletcher explores the world with actor and director, Stig Wemyss, as they seek travel experiences that go beyond the tourist guidebook and delve into the heart and soul of the places.
 They look for photographic images that encapsulate emotion, geography and human connections.

 Personal life

 Fletcher is married to Jennifer Hansen, a former newsreader for the Ten Network and they have two children.

 Fletcher supports Essendon Football Club and Liverpool Football Club.

 Fletcher is an ambassador for Blue September, a charity that raises awareness of all cancers that can affect men.
 In 2011, Fletcher helped launch the charity in Britain.

-In 2022, following media reports about his health, Fletcher revealed that he had been diagnosed with alopecia areata.
+In 2022, following media reports about his health due to his sudden hair loss, Fletcher revealed that he had been diagnosed with alopecia areata.
+This condition was worked into the plot of Neighbours, where it was said that dodgy hair products caused Karl's hair to fall out.

+Fletcher's grandfather was a well respected organ builder in Liverpool with Rushworth's (Australian Organist Review Dec 1995).